mrb20045/PrESOgenesis/README.md

-# PrOGEnesis
+# PrESOgenesis

 1) Introduction

-	     PrOSEgenesis is a  Support Vector Machine-based classifier  to predict the
+	     PrESOgenesis is a  Support Vector Machine-based classifier  to predict the

 	     spermatogenesis/embryogenesis/oogenesis  related  proteins  based on  1920